nicholas-amor-ncino/ai-pdf-analysis/README.md

-# AI PDF Analysis
+# Document Analysis with AI

-This project is a Next.js application that uses AWS Bedrock to analyze an image of a tax form (Form 1125-A) and extract specific fields into a JSON format.
+This project is a Next.js application that uses AWS Bedrock to analyze uploaded documents (PDFs, images) and extract structured information such as tax statements, driver's licenses, and payslips into JSON format.

 ## Overview

-The application provides a simple web interface to trigger an analysis of a predefined document.
-When a user clicks the "Infer" button, the frontend makes a request to a backend API endpoint.
+The application provides a drag-and-drop interface for uploading files and analyzing various document types.
+Users can upload PDF, JPG, JPEG, or PNG files, which are then processed and analyzed using AI.

 ![AI PDF Analysis Screenshot](/public/ai-pdf-analysis-screenshot.png)

-The backend then:
+The workflow:

-1. Constructs a prompt containing the image of the document and the desired fields to extract.
-2. Sends this prompt to an AWS Bedrock model for analysis.
+1. User uploads a file via drag-and-drop or file picker
+2. PDFs are automatically converted to JPEG images for analysis
+3. Files are processed and stored with unique identifiers
-3. Receives the extracted data in JSON format from the model.
+4. AI analysis extracts structured data from the document
-4. Caches the response to a local file.
-5. Returns the extracted data to the frontend to be displayed.

-The application also allows users to view the results of previous analyses from a dropdown list of cached responses.
+5. Results are cached locally and displayed to the user
+6. Users can view cached analysis results from previous uploads

+The application can identify and analyze documents including tax forms, driver's licenses, payslips, and other structured documents.

 ## Tech Stack

-- Next.js
+- Next.js 15 with Turbopack for development
-- React
+- React 19
 - TypeScript
 - AWS SDK for JavaScript (Bedrock Runtime)
+- pdf2pic for PDF to image conversion
+- Multer for file upload handling

 ## Dependencies